Facing Housing Challenges?

 Offer to do a meet & greet introduction between your pets and the landlord.
 Seeing a pet in their environment with their family can ease a landlord’s worries.

-- Bring vet records along to show the landlord you’re a responsible pet owner.
+- Bring vet records along to show the landlord you’re pet is up to date on preventive veterinary care.
 Ensure your pet is vaccinated, sterilized, and licensed.

 - Bring along references for the landlord to call with regards to your pet.
 References could include your vet, pet sitter, previous neighbors or landlords, groomer or trainer.

-Create a plan for dog- or cat-proofing the property and share your plans with the landlord to show you care about keeping the property nice.
+Create a plan for dog- or cat-proofing the property and share your plans with the landlord to show you care about keeping the property nice and clean.

 - Have a plan for containment while you’re away to reduce behaviors such as chewing or destruction.
-Crate training can be a huge help here.
+Crate training can be very helpful.

 - Assure your landlord that dogs can offer more security and help deter vandals or robbers.